 Before you consider any other methods of funding, make sure you take a moment to ask your family and friends if they have any money to put toward your schooling.
 You may find that there is a college fund setup for you somewhere or you may not.
 It is important to ask though because you can use everything you receive to pay for school.

-If you find out that there is not extra money for you to head off to college, considering asking everyone to provide you with aid for college when it comes to your gifts.
+If you find out that there is no extra money for you to head off to college, consider asking everyone to provide you with some help for college instead of giving you gifts.
 For example, instead of new headphones for your birthday, ask for money to apply to school.
 You may even be able to setup a special account for the money to go into.